burnsg5/school-brainhack.github.io/content/en/project/sleepy_group/README.md

 You are currently reading the report template!
 I will let you judge whether it is useful or not.
 If you think there is something that could be improved, please do not hesitate to open an issue [here](https://github.com/PSY6983-2021/project_template/issues/) and let us know.

-#### Deliverable 2: project gallery
+#### Deliverable 2: Final Presentation

-You can check out the [2020 BrainHack School project gallery](https://psy6983.brainhackmtl.org/project/)
+You can check out our consolidated results explained in our [final presentation slide deck]((https://docs.google.com/presentation/d/1MpFA_dsS9CCAzxvj50GzfHXu-GUe8yn-H_Zna1hJcV8/edit?usp=sharing))

 ##### ECG pupilometry pipeline by Marce Kauffmann